kramerpuc/raspberrypissetupprocess/README.md

 Dockge operates on port 5001.

 The last step on the Raspberry Pi is to use "docker compose up -d" for docker to download the DockGe container and start it up.
-After giving Docker sometime to start it up, we can visit https://<IPADDRESS>:5001/ and start configuring docker
+After giving Docker sometime to start it up, we can visit https:// IPADDRESS :5001/ and start configuring docker